-As the proximity between himself and the weapon became closer, Lucas' body reacted on its own by pumping adrenaline and cortisol.
-His heart-rate dramatically increased and a burst of strength and energy erupted within him.
+As the proximity between himself and the weapon became closer, Lucas' body reacted on its own by pumping adrenaline and cortisol through his veins.
+His heart-rate increased dramatically, and a burst of strength and energy erupted within him.

 The bat came swinging down hard as Lucas faced it head-on.
 Stamping a foot forward and bending the knee, Lucas built up potential energy with a lowered stance as he pulled back his fist and torqued himself counter-clockwise.
-His desperation to avoid injury resulted in a quick combination of positioning and a powerful straight.
-He released a battlecry to invigorate himself.
+His desperation to avoid injury resulted in a quick combination of positioning and a powerful straight, released with a battlecry to invigorate himself.

-When Lucas' fist and the biker student's bat collided, everyone watching saw the space at the point of impact, distort in the blink of an eye.
+Lucas' fist and the biker student's bat collided, and everyone watching saw the space at the point of impact distort in the blink of an eye.
 Then as the mini-shockwave subsided, the biker student couldn't believe how things turned out.
 Lucas' bare fist of flesh and bone snapped one of the most durable bats in the world in half and without any momentum lost, clocked the biker student hard in the face.
-The fist digging into his mouth and nose contorted them and sent a few of his teeth flying as his entire being was hurled a few feet away.
+The fist dug into his mouth and nose, contorting them and sending a few of his teeth flying as his entire being was hurled away.

 Lucas himself was shocked that this was the result, but he was satisfied nonetheless.
 Out of instinct, he aimed his punch at the bat's closest point to where it was being held just above the knob.
-That was the thinnest part, but his intention was to simply disarm his opponent by doing so.
+That was the thinnest part, after all.

 As the biker student hit the ground and bit the dust, the other students that made the angry mob started to regret their bold claims.
-Their sole target was unarmed and only wore minimal protection, but to them, Lucas was now the deadliest among all of them.
-Calling him a monster or a demon was starting to feel like an understatement.
+Their sole target was unarmed and only wore minimal protection, but to them, Lucas was now the deadliest among them all.
+Calling him a monster or a demon felt like an understatement.

 For a moment they hesitated.
 Then, they silently agreed with a nod that the best option was to simply attack him all at once and charged with mad rage.

-Unfortunately for them, they had no idea that Lucas had plenty of experience in this kind of situation.
+Unfortunately for them, Lucas had plenty of experience in this kind of situation.